Mycetinis opacus

 Mycetinis opacus is a species of agaric fungus first described in 1849 by Miles Joseph Berkeley and Moses Ashley Curtis as Marasmius opacus.
 Andrew Wilson and Dennis Desjardin transferred it to Mycetinis in 2005.

+The cap reaches only to about 2 cm in diameter.
+The stem is up to 5 cm long and the spore print is white.
+The species has conspicuous pale mycelial cords and unlike some other members of its genus, it does not smell of garlic.

-It is found in North America (and rarely in Japan) growing especially on dead Rhododendron material, but also on debris of oak, pine, and eastern hemlock.
-The cap reaches only to about 2 cm diameter and it has conspicuous pale mycelial cords.
-Unlike some other Mycetinis species, it does not smell of garlic.
+It is found in eastern North America (May–September) and rarely in Japan, growing especially on dead Rhododendron material, but also on debris of oak, pine, and eastern hemlock.